lanttern/Data_Aanlyst_Nanodegree_projects/Project1_Analyzing_the_NYC_Subway_Dataset/README.md

 non-rainy	days	may	be	biased.
 To	improve	this,	the	data	from	the whole	year	should	be	included	for	analysis.

-2. (Optional)	Do	you	have	any	other	insight	about	the	dataset	that	you	would like	to	share	with	us?
+###### 2. (Optional)	Do	you	have	any	other	insight	about	the	dataset	that	you	would
+like	to	share	with	us?
 I	am	interested	in	investigating	how	temperature	affects	ridership.
-I compared	the	ridership	when	temperature	was	below	or	above	70 oF		(table
-4)	or	75	oF	(table	5).
-The	data	showed	that:1)	there	was	no	significantly	difference	between	ridership	with	temperature lower	than	or	equal	to	70	and ridership	with	temperature	higher	than	70 (table	4).
+I compared	the	ridership	when	temperature	was	below	or	above	70 oF		or	75	oF.
+The	data	showed	that:1)	there	was	no	significantly	difference	between	ridership	with	temperature lower	than	or	equal	to	70	and ridership	with	temperature	higher	than	70.
-2)	there	was	significantly	more	ridership	when	temperature	was	lower	than or	equal	to	75	as	compared	with	ridership	when	temperature	was	high	than 75	(table	5).
+2)	there	was	significantly	more	ridership	when	temperature	was	lower	than or	equal	to	75	as	compared	with	ridership	when	temperature	was	high	than 75.

 By	Zhihui	Xie	for	Data	Analyst	Nanodegree	Project1 11/23/2014